Playing Cards

 Local Notes (590)

 Note the total amount of cards in hand and list the cards that are wanting in parentheses.
 If most of the deck is wanting, state which cards are present.
-Include a piece count in the item record.
+Include a piece count of the item in hand in the item record.

 Note any evidence of taxation.